oceanprotocol/docs/data-farming/delegate.md

 <figure><img src="../../.gitbook/assets/gif/underwater-buddy-peewee.gif" alt=""><figcaption></figcaption></figure>

+## About Delegation

+Delegation is a tool for Volume DF.

+**[Here's the delegation page](https://df.oceandao.org/delegate) in the DF webapp.**

 ## Why Delegate?

-Delegation is a tool for Volume DF.

 Consider these challenges:
 - Your veOCEAN is on a hardware wallet and you want a "hot" software wallet to auto-delegate based on data consume volume, to increase APY
 - You have >1 wallets and it's a pain to switch among them for delegating

-[Delegation](https://df.oceandao.org/delegate) solves that.
+Delegation solves that.
 "To delegate" means "to transfer veOCEAN Allocation Power to another wallet address" for a limited period.

 When you delegate, you delegate 100% of your veOCEAN Allocation power.